 - Acupuncture induction for ‘overdue’ babies

-Breech position – in acupuncture, a very simple and safe procedure involving ‘moxibustion’ ( a moxa stick applying heat to points on the feet of the pregnant woman) is carried out between 34-36 weeks gestation.
-Women and their partners can be shown how to apply the moxa at home and use it until they feel the baby turning, (anything between 1-10 days).
+Breech position – in acupuncture, a safe procedure involving ‘moxibustion’ ( a moxa stick applying heat to points on the feet of the pregnant woman) is carried out between 34-37 weeks gestation, (it is important to start the treatment as soon as possible from week 34 as the treatment needs to be continued at home for a total of ten days).
+Women and their partners can be shown how to apply the moxa at home and use it until they feel the baby turning (anything between 1-10 days).
 This procedure has a high success rate in turning breech babies.
 In a study of 260 women with breech presentation carried out in Italy, 130 women were treated with moxibustion for 7 days (if the baby had not turned, treatment was continued for a further 7 days), and another 130 women formed a control group.
 75.4% of the babies in the moxibustion group turned, compared to 47.7% in the control group.
 See “Moxibustion for Correction of Breech Presentation” by F. Cardini and H. Weixin, 1998.

-Pre-birth treatments – from about week 37 of the pregnancy, acupuncture treatments carried out on a weekly basis can help prepare a woman’s body for labour.
+Pre-birth treatments – from about week 37 of the pregnancy, pre-birth acupuncture carried out on a weekly basis can help prepare a woman’s body for labour.
 Treatments are focused on helping the baby to descend into the pelvis, to soften and ripen the cervix and to address any medical conditions such as pregnancy-induced hypertension.
-Treatments also help the woman to feel calm and more relaxed as she prepares for childbirth.
+Pre-birth acupuncture treatments also help the woman to feel calm and more relaxed as she prepares for childbirth.

 A German study demonstrated that the mean duration of labour in a group of women giving birth for the first time was reduced from 8 hours 2 minutes in the control group (70 women) to 6 hours 36 minutes in the group of 70 women who had received pre-birth acupuncture.